FritzViljoen/FritzViljoen.github.io/_posts/2019-05-01-cinderella.md

 {% include figure image_path="/assets/images/cinderella.jpg" alt="Photo by Valentin Petkov on Unsplash" caption="Photo by Valentin Petkov on [**Unsplash**](https://unsplash.com)" %}

 ### Where do we start?
 A couple of my closest friends recently joined a group encouraging property investment, highlighting the different strategies, how to get investors, where to look, how to go about it.
-Needless to say, their enthusiasm was contagious, and before we knew it, my wife and I were neck-deep in it too.
+Their enthusiasm was contagious, and before we knew it, my wife and I were neck-deep in it too.
 The group went ahead and started a company, got the web domain, printed some business cards, sorting out all the admin .... and then what?

-Their approach was fairly simple look for DEALS, DEALS, DEALS!!
+Their approach was simple look for DEALS, DEALS, DEALS!!
 Not very concerned with where the property was located, there are many places where one can make money in property.
-So they started trawling real-estate websites, and painfully, one by one, started going through all listings, hoping to spot that unicorn but finding only donkeys!
+So, they started trawling real-estate websites, and painfully, one by one, started going through all listings, hoping to spot that unicorn but finding only donkeys!

-Not really having any better idea, they would take a best guess at a suburb where they think the type of deals they were looking for could be found.
+Not really having any better idea, they would take a best guess at a suburb where they think the type of deals, they were looking for could be found.
 They had a rough idea about budget, but individually had to draw up a spreadsheet gathering all the variables to see whether the Return on investment ROI was within target.

 Knowing my skills, they asked me whether I could help de-pain the process, some form of web-scrubber to isolate the information they were looking for...so I did.

-Leveraging Python and its community driven libraries like, Pandas & BeautifulSoup.
+So for this project were going to use Python and its community driven libraries like, Pandas & BeautifulSoup.

 Python code block:
 ```python